Paley Center for Media: Archives

 Television and radio shows are added to the collection after archival discoveries and through donations from individuals and organizations.
 In 2002, the museum held a showing of the previously unseen rehearsal film of Rodgers and Hammerstein's Cinderella telecast from March 17, 1957.
 This rehearsal was found in the CBS vault while the museum was on a quest for other "lost" Cinderella materials.
 It had been believed that on the night of the live broadcast the show was preserved on both kinescope and videotape and then transmitted to the West Coast.
 Seeking either of these, Jane Klain, the director of research at the New York facility, asked CBS to search their vaults.
 The CBS database listed three 16mm films featuring five-minute segments of Julie Andrews performing in the show.
 When the earliest one was brought from the CBS vault, it was discovered to be the full dress rehearsal.

 The center is also known for its many discoveries involving daytime game shows.
 Episodes of destroyed shows such as High Rollers, Celebrity Sweepstakes, The Money Maze, the Chuck Woolery version of Wheel of Fortune, To Say the Least, and daytime Hollywood Squares episodes are all available for viewing in the library.
-Episodes of other game shows such as Tattletales, Let's Make a Deal, and The Gong Show are also in the library.
+Episodes of other game shows like Tattletales, Let's Make a Deal, and The Gong Show are in the library.

 Programming and education

-Seminars and interviews with public figures are conducted frequently, all of which are recorded and available for later viewing on individual consoles.
+The Paley Center regularly conducts seminars and interviews with public figures.
 Past seminar participants have included Lucille Ball, Carol Burnett, Dick Cavett, Alan Alda, Al Franken, Steven Kunes, John Frankenheimer, James Garner, Bob Hope, Roy Huggins, Jack Paar, Dennis Potter, Dick Van Dyke, and Gore Vidal.
 Also available for viewing are seminars featuring creators and cast members from TV shows, including The Larry Sanders Show, Seinfeld, King of the Hill, The Simpsons, South Park, The Daily Show with Jon Stewart, Arrested Development, House, Battlestar Galactica, and The League.
-Panel discussions have varied from what it was like to work with Orson Welles to a celebration of Roy Huggins's career.

-The William S. Paley Television Festival, also known as PaleyFest, is an annual television festival hosted by the Paley Center in the Los Angeles area.
-Founded in 1984, the festival, held annually in the spring, features panels composed of the casts and prominent creative talent from popular television shows such as Community, Parks and Recreation, Mad Men, and Lost, among many others.
-The panels field questions from a moderator and a public audience and often present exclusive content from their respective series.
+The William S. Paley Television Festival, also known as PaleyFest, is an annual television festival hosted by the Paley Center in Los Angeles.
+Founded in 1984, the festival, held annually in the spring, features panels composed of the casts and prominent creative talent from Community, Parks and Recreation, Mad Men, and Lost, among other shows.
+The panels field questions from a moderator and a public audience; they present exclusive content from their respective series.
 The festival has been in many venues over its history, including the Los Angeles County Museum of Art Bing Theater, the Directors Guild of America theater, the Cinerama Dome, and the Saban Theatre in Beverly Hills.
-It was relocated to the larger Dolby Theatre in Hollywood in 2014.
+It was moved to the larger Dolby Theatre in Hollywood in 2014.
 An annual Paleyfest New York event in the fall began in 2013.